-- Reduce production cost and focus on increasing efficiency. - Selling price should higher than market price. - Sale more product such as Mango, Rambutan, Jackfruit, Tropical fruit cocktail, pineapple peel. - Understand market dynamic in order to manage sales to best advantage.
-Analysis market status to determine if buyers or sales market.
+- Reduce production cost and focus on increasing efficiency. - Endeavor to sell at prices higher than competitors - Sale more product such as Mango, Rambutan, Jackfruit, Tropical fruit cocktail, pineapple peel. - Manage sales and delivery period appropriately to maximize profits..

 The activity to control risk meets the target.